s1m0000n/nlp-hs/README.md

 [Hermes](https://en.wikipedia.org/wiki/Hermes) is a member of 12 Olympians in ancient Greek mythology, divine messenger & god of a lot of stuff, including eloquence & known for his ability to move quickly.
 So, Hermes is a good collective image of what this library is moving torwards for: deeper language understanding, code expressiveness & performance.
-In addition it just cool & do we want more ancient gods-libraries in Haskell! (yep, Aeson as inspiration)
+In addition it just cool & do we want more ancient gods-libraries in Haskell!